MrDWilson/Rocks/README.md

 # MobileGame

 ## Overview
-A simple space game, allowing you to navigate and around astroids.
+A simple space game, allowing you to navigate and avoid astroids.
 Score is recorded in seconds.

 ### Contributers
 __Ryan Needham__ and __Danny Wilson__